omelchert/SWtools/README.md

 # SWtools

-`SWtools.py` is a Python module containing data structures and algorithms that allow a user to conveniently calculate solitary-wave solutions for a general nonlinear Schrödinger-type wave equation.
+`SWtools` is a Python module containing data structures and algorithms that allow a user to conveniently calculate solitary-wave solutions for a general nonlinear Schrödinger-type wave equation.